parisveltsos/feminisation_direction/README.md

 Copy the pseudo_count files from the 8 contrasts into an input folder.
 Note, more columns are present in those files, than used for randomisation.

-The code selects folders (EMFCB, EMFCH, EMFVB, EMFVH, EMMCB, EMMCH, EMMVB, EMMVH)
+The code should select folders `EMFCB, EMFCH, EMFVB, EMFVH, EMMCB, EMMCH, EMMVB, EMMVH`, run the `ls` part only first, to make sure.

 	mkdir ~/git/feminisation_direction/input/pseudo_counts